tamarit/pn_suite/README.md

 A suite of tools for Petri Nets.

-Currently it allows to export PNML to several formats, slices Petri Nets with different algorithms and run the Petri Net automatically or interactively.
+Currently it allows to export PNML to several formats, slice Petri Nets with different algorithms and run the Petri Net automatically or interactively.